cloudacode/tutorials/docs/kubernetes/minikube-todo-app.md

 A new todo-db pod is up and mounted node's `/data/task-data/` to `/var/lib/mysql/` volume on the pod.
 This means that DB data volume is managed in an external volume space.

+확인을 위해 open `http://127.0.0.1` and make sure the todo data exists.

 ### Todo App 리소스 확장

 Run `kubectl scale --replicas=3 deployment/todo-app` to scale out the app